- Home

 Including but not limited to:

-Coffee makers, toasters and other cooking devise are to be used in the kitchen area only.
-Students are not to use their oven to heat their suite; leaving the oven on, open, and unattended can result in loss of use of the oven in that apartment.
-All additional appliances must be UL-approved (UL-Underwriters’ Laboratories).
-Air conditioners, space heaters, toaster ovens, halogen lamps, and multi-bulb ‘octopus’ lamps are not permitted.
+Students are to use appliances such as coffee makers, toasters and/or other cooking devices in the kitchen area only.
+A student found responsible for leaving an oven on, open, or unattended may lose the privilege to use the oven in that apartment.
+Any other appliances not provided by the College must be UL-approved (UL-Underwriters’ Laboratories).
+Air conditioners, additional microwaves, oil-based fryers, space heaters, halogen lamps, and multi-bulb ‘octopus’ lamps are not permitted.
 Appliances may not be left unattended while in use.

 All students are responsible for the actions of their guests for any violations committed on College premises, or at College-sponsored or supervised functions.
 Students are also expected to take reasonable action to prevent their guests from violating College policies.
 Also, failure to properly register or sign-in guests or visitors is a violation of this policy.